leapicard/DGINN/README.md

 Two example files are provided in the main directory: one performing steps 1-7 (cf pipeline workflow) from the CDS of the gene of interest to the detection of recombination, and one performing step 8 for the detection of positive selection.
-This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized
+This is the recommended usage for DGINN, so that analyses for positive selection can be parallelized over all alignments instead of doing them sequentially.
 ```
 # Path or list of paths to the files needed to start the pipeline
 # Please refer to 3/ Entry steps to know which files are necessary depending on the step at which DGINN will start